nikhilchauhan24/Heart-Disease-Prediction/README.md

 * On testing data: Maximum accuracy is achieved by Logistic Regression, i.e, 83.60%
 # Predict the target values.
 * In this, a set of input features is given to the model and then, the model will predict         whether the patient has heart disease or not.
-* If the value of target variable is 1, then, the patient has heart disease.
+* If the value of the target variable is 1, then the patient has heart disease.
 Otherwise, not.